 Nevermind that it sounded like one of those names that serial killers make up for the media, he won the job.

 The result was so popular that he went on to design many of Victoria’s most famous buildings including The Empress Hotel, The Crystal Garden, the Steamship Terminal (now the Royal London Wax Museum), the Court House (now the Vancouver Art Gallery) and The Merchant’s Bank.
-Not bad.

 By the way, A B. C. Architect was Francis Rattenbury and he is well known to law students who study the “love triangle” murder case that ended his life in 1935.
 Moral: Think twice before getting in over your head architecturally.